Wind-WindKids/winding/samples/sophieandwind/winter.md

 prayer_in_flight: spread, portrait-oriented, image
 --
 They were getting the hang of it and practicing landings.
+One time, it was looking good on a glide to land.
+Finally, she thought that she had it this time, ready to land —

-One time, it was looking good on a glide to final, Sophie closed her eyes for a moment — a quick wish for luck — like many people do when landing.
+Sophie closed her eyes for a moment — a quick wish for luck — like many people do when landing.